Masterofnoothing/DockWeb/README.md

 This software is distributed under the [GNU General Public License (GPL-3.0)](https://www.gnu.org/licenses/gpl-3.0.html).
 Users are free to redistribute and modify it in accordance with the license terms.

 **Disclaimer:** This software is provided "as is," without warranty of any kind.
 Users assume full responsibility for any risks associated with its usage.

+**Important Note:**
+This project was created solely to enhance the experience of real users.
+I do not condone or support farming, abuse, or misuse of applications through proxies or automation.
+If you are an app developer or company and have concerns about your app being listed on Dockweb, please feel free to contact me at masterofnoothing@proton.me.
 ---

 ## **Acknowledgments**